-The right to a jury trial for a serious criminal charge is guaranteed by the Constitution.
-Juries are also guaranteed in certain civil matters at the federal level and in most states.
-A jury is charged with finding the facts of the case after carefully reviewing the evidence and deliberating.
-But how are jurors selected and what rights, if any, do jurors have in the process?
+Under the Sixth Amendment, you're guaranteed the right to a jury trial for a serious criminal charge.
+Juries are also guaranteed in certain civil cases at the federal level and in most state courts.
+A jury must determine the facts of the case after carefully reviewing the evidence and deliberating.
+But how are jurors selected, and what rights, if any, do jurors have in the process?

 States and counties maintain lists of citizens for possible jury selection.
-These lists are a compilation of information from the Department of Motor Vehicles, voter registrations, phone books, and other sources that would provide a list of potential jurors' names.
+These lists are a compilation of information from the Department of Motor Vehicles, voter registrations, phone books, and other sources that would provide a list of potential jurors.
 From the compilation, names are randomly drawn.

 If you fail to show up for jury service, the judge can issue a bench warrant.
 This is an arrest warrant that authorizes the police to arrest you.
-As a first offense, the punishment is typically a fine, but do it again and you are probably looking at jail time.
+As a first offense, the punishment is typically a fine or community service.
+But if you do it again, you are probably looking at jail time.
+You could face a charge for contempt of court and, if proven, face a penalty such as a misdemeanor conviction.

 Are There Exemptions From Service?